 - you expect the work to last for five weeks or more

 - you've been entitled to help with your housing costs before your work started and you'll still have to make these payments when you start work

 How much you get

-You'll usually get exactly the same amount as you get towards your housing costs.
+You'll usually get the same amount as you get towards your housing costs.

 How it's paid

-Payments for the additional four week's mortgage interest element of your housing costs will be paid direct to you instead of being paid direct to your mortgage lender.
+Payments for the additional four weeks' mortgage interest element of your housing costs will be paid directly to you instead of being paid to your mortgage lender.